zxy110/image_restoration_tools/README.md

 # A simple package of image restoration

-The proposed toolset can handle four kinds of degradings for arbitrary levels, which are additive gaussian noise, jpeg compression artifacts, motion blur and gausssian blur.
+The proposed toolset can handle four kinds of degradings for arbitrary levels, which are additive gaussian noise, jpeg compression artifacts, motion blur and gaussian blur.

 We have upload the toolset to pip library, you can refer to [here](https://pypi.org/project/image-restoration-tools/) for the latest version.